j1mb0o/snacs_project_python/README.md

 # snacs_project_python

-To run the files you should have WebGraph installed.
+To run the files you should have WebGraph installed [link for installation]([https://link-url-here.org](https://github.com/j1mb0o/webgraph)).
 See intructions for the instalation

 Create a new conda envinonment from `environment.yml` file